12 injured in suicide attack on FC vehicle in Nowshera

 The spokesman for the Khyber Pakhtunkhwa chief minister, Shaukat Yousafzai, confirmed that the blast was a suicide attack.
 He added that the bomb contained 5 kilogrammes of explosive material.

-The wounded have been taken to District Headquarters Hospital Nowshera and Combined Military Hospital for treatment.
+The wounded have been taken to District Headquarters Hospital Nowshera and the Combined Military Hospital for treatment.

 Comments (0)